GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 --------------------

 This GDP proposes adding a CLI command named `gtpyc` (naming rationale / alternatives documented somewhere below).
-The command will take a gtscript file and the name of one of the available backends as input and output backend specific source code.
+The command will take a GTScript file and the name of one of the available backends as input and output backend specific source code.
 This includes any language bindings supported by the backend.
 Commandline options will allow full control over what bindings should be created if any, depending on what the backend supports.

-A gtscript file denotes a file with a to-be-defined extension (suggestion: `.gt.py`), beginning with the line `## using-dsl: gtscript`.
+A GTScript file denotes a file with a to-be-defined extension (suggestion: `.gt.py`), beginning with the line

+..code-block:: python

+   # [GT] using-dsl: gtscript

 All other content must be valid python under the assumption that the first line has been replaced by `from gt4py.gtscript import *`.

 In support of this, two more features are proposed:

- * A mechanism to allow gtscript files as if they were python modules
+ * A mechanism to allow GTScript files as if they were python modules
  * A lazy variant or replacement of the `stencil` decorator, returning an object that supports manual stepwise compilation.

 Limited Scope
 +++++++++++++

-In order to support the usecases listed below the input python files must be written in gtscript DSL without explicitly importing GT4Py.
+In order to support the usecases listed below the input python files must be written in GTScript DSL without explicitly importing GT4Py.
 Instead of the decorators provided by the `gtscript` module, comments may be used, or functions may be inferred to be a `stencil` or `submodule` depending on whether they return something or not.
 In order to stay maintainable `gtpyc` will not add any new logic beyond reading input python code and command line options.